ArchipelagoMW/Archipelago/worlds/_bizhawk/README.md

 emulators/hardware, `BizHawkClient` is designed to work for specifically BizHawk across the different systems BizHawk supports.

-The idea is that `BizHawkClient` connects to and communicates with a lua script running in BizHawk.
-It provides an api that will call BizHawk functions for you to do thing like read and write memory.
+The idea is that `BizHawkClient` connects to and communicates with a Lua script running in BizHawk.
+It provides an API that will call BizHawk functions for you to do things like read and write memory.
 And on an interval, control will be handed to a function you write for your game (`game_watcher`) which should interact with the game's memory to check what locations have been checked, give the player items, detect and send deathlinks, etc...